albe/node-event-storage/README.md

 Event sourced client applications running on node.js (electron, node-webkit, etc.).
 Small event sourced single-server applications that want to get near-optimal write performance.
 Using it as queryable log storage.

+## Design goals

+- single node scalability
+  * opening/writing to an existing store with millions of events should be as fast as opening/writing an empty store
+  * write performance should not be constrained by locking or distributed transaction costs, i.e. single-writer (at least per transaction boundary = stream), so no horizontal write scaling
+  * read performance should be optimized for sequential read-forward style reads starting at arbitrary position
+  * reads should be scalable to as many readers as necessary (but typically one reader per projection)
+  * it should be possible to create high number (thousands) of streams without high resource (memory,cpu) usage
+  * re-reading (replaying) an arbitrary stream should be optimized for and cost no more than visiting every document in that stream (no full database scan)
+- consistency
+  * writes to a single stream need to be able to guarantee consistency (i.e. every write happens only as of the state immediately before that write)
+  * reads from a stream need to be consistent every time, i.e. repeatable read isolation (guaranteed order, read-committed for read-only but read-uncommitted/read your own writes for writers)
+- simplicity
+  * the architecture and design should be straight-forward, not more complex than dictated by the goals
+  * creating new streams (from existing data) should be easily doable with language-level methods

+### Non-Goals

+- distributed storage/distributed transactions
+- therefore: no network API
+- cross-stream transactions
+- arbitrary querying capabilities - only range scans per stream

 ## Event-Storage and it's specifics